-PACS-CS (2006)
+PACS-CS (2006) under development

-PACS-CS with 2560 CPU's

-A half size of 1-U 19-inch rack server

-- Intel LV Xeon 2.8 GHz

-- 2GB PC3200 SDRAM

-- On-board 6-ports GbE

-- Dual 160GB S-ATA IDE
+PACS-CS with 2560 CPU's A half size of 1-U 19-inch rack server Y=16 \ Intel LV Xenon 2.8 GHz \ 2GB PC3200 SDRAM \ On-board 6-ports GbE Dual 160GB S-ATA IDE

 PACS-CS is the seventh generation of the PACS series, a PC-cluster with 2560 CPUs and 14.3 TFLOPS of peak performance.
 The building block is a specially designed 1-U size board which contains two sets of separated Linux-ready PC without SMP configuration.
 Since each CPU on the board accesses memory and network interface with full bandwidth, the potential performance is significantly higher than standard dual-CPU SMP servers, albeit keeping the same density.
 PACS-CS is also equipped with a specially designed 3-D Hyper-Crossbar Network based on channel-bonding technology of Gigabit Ethernet to provide high bisection bandwidth with low cost.

-PACS-CS started operation in July 2006.
+PACS-CS will be installed in June 2006.